mtti/migrator/README.md

 Written in TypeScript but intended to be usable from plain JavaScript.
 The compiled JavaScript targets Node 8.10, which is the newest version supported by AWS Lambda.

+**Warning:** All versions prior to `1.0.0` are pre-releases.
+Expect the API to change wildly during this period.

 ## Overview

 This library is designed based on three assumptions: